This page includes Amazon affiliate links.

 When a child is diagnosed with celiac, I sometimes think it can be more difficult for the parents.
 NOT to say it isn’t difficult for kids.
 Not saying that at all.
 Maybe I should say: It can be difficult in different ways.
 It is painful for parents to have to watch our kids struggle with something we cannot take away.
 We’d take on their pain or life challenge in a heartbeat.

-Just as is the case with anyone at any age, the personal affect of having to be gluten free is individual.
-For some, it is a painful, sometimes debilitating, struggle.
+Just as is the case with anyone at any age, the personal effect of having to be gluten free is individual.
+For some, it is a painful, sometimes debilitating struggle.
 For others, this dietary restriction is taken in stride.
 Most of us however, (young, old, and in-between) fit on the scale somewhere in the middle.

 As is natural, we do all we can to make this diet as doable and as easy as we can make it for our kids who need to be gluten free.
 And in the process, It can be easy to overlook the need to give the gift of gluten-free independence.